National Military History Center

 In early 2000, in the midst of the eBay transactions, Kruse purchased the entire collection from the closed Belgium museum.
 On September 4, 2000, the groundbreaking ceremony was held for the new 192,000 square foot National Military History Center that would house the former Belgian collection on a site that was directly across I-69 from the Auction Park.
 The museum complex opened in early 2003, with the WWII Victory Museum housed in the south wing of the complex, with an impressive automotive museum housed in the north wing.

-In its new home in Indiana, the Victory collection still honors those who fought to free Europe and with an emphasis on Indiana (Hoosier) veterans.
-Even with approximately 75,000 square feet of space, you are immediately struck with the sheer volume of the collection and how the staff has managed to 'cram' the lot inside.
-It is my understanding that in the coming months, portions of the collection will be put into storage while the remaining exhibits are spread out more and put into dioramas to highlight the uniforms and other materials on display, providing the periodic visitor something different to see.
+In its new home in Indiana, the Victory collection honors those who fought to free Europe and with an emphasis on Indiana (Hoosier) veterans.
+Even with approximately 75,000 square feet of space, you were immediately struck with the sheer volume of the collection and how the staff managed to 'cram' the lot inside.
+Unfortunately since these photos were taken, the museum has liquidated a significant portion of the collection and only a handful of the original exhibits from Belgium remain.

 In the meantime, click on a photo to see a larger image: